The Cranbrook Transfer Station is located behind Lordco Auto Parts at 2405 22nd St N.

 (closed Christmas Day, New Years Day, Remembrance Day, Thanksgiving Day and Family Day)

 Even though the Transfer Station is designed to collect garbage from both residential vehicles and City of Cranbrook Garbage Trucks, you will find all kinds of opportunities to recycle or leave items for reuse so they don't end up in the landfill.
+This transfer station offers the following services for collection of:

 There is an area at the Transfer Station for tires; however, they are subject to a tipping fee and we strongly encourage residents to take their tires elsewhere.
 We have a tipping fee on tires because it costs us to handle and transport them.
 When you pay an eco fee on tires, it goes to Tire Stewardship BC, a Provincial non-profit society established to ensure the collection and recycling of tires.
 The RDEK does not get any funding from that program; however, you can take 4 tires at a time (off rim) to the following locations FREE OF CHARGE: